2015 — CT/US

 I don't want a line-by-line off-time roadmap.
 Give me a general roadmap (e.g. "Framework, AC, NC") then signpost (e.g. "Contention 1 subpoint A", "the Neg f/w", "their second contention", etc.) as you debate.

-Please confirm with your opponent that you're both okay with flex-prep before the round starts.
+Please confirm with your opponent that you're both okay with flex-prep, evidence sharing, etc. before the round starts.

 Please give me a method of evaluation for the round, and link contention level arguments into whichever method you think is winning in the round.
 Please weigh arguments.
 I'll flow new arguments and analyses in second rebuttal speeches but I won't vote on them.
 I generally accept new cross applications, since those involve pre-existing arguments.